cloudtraveler/avxlabs-docs/ace_pro/docs/lab2.md

 These are very aggressive settings.
 In a Production environment, you should not set these intervals that frequently!
 ```

-## 4. INITIAL CONFIGURATION
+## 4. Initial configuration

 Go to **CoPilot > Dashboard** and click on the widget called `"Aviatrix Gateways"`.
 When you begin this lab, you should have **nine** gateways in your pod:

 ![dashboard gw](images/lab2-dashboardgw.png)
 _Figure 28: Commit_

-Nevertheless, if you go to **CoPilot > Cloud Fabric > Gateways > Overview (default tab)**, you will notice that the number of Transit Gateways is set to **three**, whereas the number of Spoke Gateways is set to **two**:
+Nevertheless, if you go to **CoPilot > Cloud Fabric > Gateways > Overview (default tab)**, you will notice that the number of Transit Gateways is set to **three**, whereas the number of Spoke Gateways is set to **two**.

 ![cluster](images/lab2-cluster.png)
 _Figure 29: Cluster_

-This view within the Cloud Fabric section does not indicate the exact number of gateways but it refers to to the number of clusters, per each type of gateway.
+This view within the Cloud Fabric section does not indicate the exact number of gateways but it refers to to the number of **_clusters_**, per each type of gateway.

 Go to **CoPilot > Cloud Fabric > Gateways > Transit Gateways** and expand the three drop-down lists.
 You can find out that there are a total of **six** Transit Gateways (Public IPs may differ):

 ![cluster transit gws](images/lab2-clustertransit.png)
 _Figure 30: Transit GWs Clusters_

-Furthermore, you can notice that the name of the cluster matches exactly the name of the first Transit Gateway, whereas the name of the second Transit Gateway is similar to the name of the first gateway but it has appended a "-hagw"; this is imposed by the "aviatrix_transit_gateway" Terraform resource.
+Furthermore, you can notice that the name of the cluster matches exactly the name of the first Transit Gateway, whereas the name of the second Transit Gateway is similar to the name of the first gateway but it has appended a `"-hagw"`; this is imposed by the **_"aviatrix_transit_gateway"_** Terraform resource.

 ```{note}
 You can deploy up to maximum **two** Transit Gateways per each Transit VPC/VNet/VCN.